 If you google something such as, “Is it okay to allow children to suffer?”, you might be surprised by the number of experts who answer, “Yes!”
 For example, psychologist Gordon Neufeld argues that a child needs to learn “futility.”
 The child will, of course, suffer when faced with futility, but it is necessary for healthy development.

 At SCHC, we often encounter parents who believe their job is to protect their adult child—even if the “child” is 30 years old.
 These parents foot the bill for lawyers, living expenses, homes, vehicles, and so on.
-They tell us that their son needs them to step in and take control, because he is incapable of helping himself.
-The reality is, however, that many of these parents avoid coming to terms with their real motivations: guilt that they did something to turn their child into an addict, guilt that they did not spend sufficient time with their child, fear of public recriminations if they don’t do something, fear that their child will be angry at them if they don’t help out, and so on.
+They tell us that their child needs them to step in and take control because they are incapable of helping themselves.
+The reality is, however, that many of these parents avoid coming to terms with their real motivations.
+Guilt that they did something to turn their child into an addict, guilt that they did not spend sufficient time with their child, fear of public recrimination if they don’t do something, fear that their child will be angry at them if they don’t help out, and so on.

 Some tips: (1) Remember that all adults are the author of their lives.
 So, support them, but allow them to be responsible for their lives.
-(2) Do not step in to protect an adult from a natural consequence of his or her actions.
+(2) Do not step in to protect an adult from a natural consequence of their actions.

 Of course, this is all easier said than done…